 • Day 7-14: Wear supportive training shoes for gentle walking.
 Continue upper body weights and swimming.
 Start foot intrinsic strengthening exercises.

 • Day 14-21: Start cycling and increase walking (10-15 minutes daily).
-Commence seated calf raises from floor level using therabands or seated calf raise machine 3x/week.
+Commence using the seated calf raise machine three times/week.

 • Day 21-28: Add standing weighted calf raises to seated calf raises.
-Continue cycling, swimming, and faster walking (greater than 20 minutes walking).
+Continue cycling, swimming, and walking faster (greater than 20 minutes).

 • Day 28-42: Start progressive walk/run program.